 Diversification is Key

-• Industry Variety: Include mergers from different sectors to avoid sector-specific risks.
+- Industry Variety: Include mergers from different sectors to avoid sector-specific risks and prevent a sudden regulatory crackdown or cyclical downturn from dragging down your entire book.

 Determining Position Sizes

-• Risk Assessment: Assign larger positions to deals with higher confidence levels and smaller ones to riskier deals.
+- Risk Assessment: Assign larger positions to deals with higher confidence levels and smaller ones to riskier deals.
+Allocate capital sizes based on the downside break profile of the transaction, ensuring highly complex strategic combinations command significantly smaller exposures than clean, cash utility buyouts.

-• Potential Return: Weigh the arbitrage spread against the risk.
-A wider spread might offer higher returns but could indicate greater uncertainty.
+- Potential Return: Weigh the arbitrage spread against the risk.
+A wider spread might offer higher returns but could indicate greater uncertainty; a massive gross spread is an explicit warning from the market that structural or legal impediments are present.

-• Capital Allocation Rules: Set maximum limits for individual positions, such as no more than 5-10% of your total portfolio per deal.
+- Capital Allocation Rules: Set maximum limits for individual positions, such as enforcing absolute concentration ceilings where no individual corporate transaction ever commands more than 5% to 10% of total portfolio capital.

-Strategy Note: Consistency in your approach to position sizing helps manage emotions and maintain discipline.
+Strategy Note: Consistency in your approach to position sizing helps manage emotions, eliminate emotional bias, and maintain strategy discipline during volatile market tapes.

 Risk Management: Protecting Your Investments